First Offense Second Degree Assault in Maryland

 In the event of a Police Officer's Charges, the State typically makes a decision on the day of the trial to either dismiss the case, offer a STET (an indefinite postponement), or some sort of agreed plea.

-If the "Victim" fails to appear on a State's summons, or does not want to move forward, often the State is placed in a difficult position as they might not be able to prove their case.
-This is where having a competent attorney is especially important, because the Prosector may try to continue the case, or even proceed to trial without a victim.
+If the "victim" fails to appear on a State's summons, or does not want to move forward, the State may be in a difficult position and might not be able to prove the case.
+This is where having a competent attorney is especially important, because the prosecutor may try to continue the case, or even proceed to trial without a victim.

 Second Degree Assault charges are usually outside the view of the arresting Police officer or charging law enforcement officer, so the State's evidence typically includes